-Based on the defined interface (cf. section 3.6), DABBER is able of querying the local Contextual Manager about the characteristics of neighbor nodes, based on two types of information: Node availability (metric A); ii) Node centrality (metric C).
+Based on the defined interface (cf. section 3.6), DABBER is able of querying the local Contextual Manager about the characteristics of neighbor nodes, based on three types of information: i) Node availability (metric A); ii) Node centrality (metric C); iii) Node similarity (metric S).